jp-wright/nfl_betting_market_analysis/README.md

 <img src="images/home_mov_rolling_avg.png" align="middle" alt="Historical Rolling Average for Home Team Margin of Victory" >

-<sub>__Figure 11:__ The average margin of victory for home teams isn't smoothed very well with a four year rolling average window.
+<sub>__Figure 11:__ The average margin of victory for home teams isn't smoothed very well with a five-year rolling average window.
 Its trend mirrors that of the Vegas spread overall, but has pronounced differences in any given year.

 <BR>